kapkekes/NSU-Declarative-Lessons/README.md

-# Breadth First Search algorith
+# Breadth First Search algorithm

 Package can be built using both **Stack** and **Cabal** on **Windows 11**.